$\alpha$ Effect and Magnetic Diffusivity $\beta$ in Helical Plasma under Turbulence Growth: Methods

-In the Direct Interaction Approximation (DIA, \cite{Akira2011}), the nonlinear higher-order terms are incorporated using the Green function.
+(ii) DIA model\\ In the Direct Interaction Approximation (DIA, \cite{Akira2011}), the nonlinear higher-order terms are incorporated using the Green function.
 Additionally, a second-order statistical relation is employed in place of the vector identity typically used in Mean Field Theory (MFT):

 where $\int E_V(k) d{k} = \langle U^2 \rangle / 2$ and $\int H_V(k) d{k}=\langle {\bf U}\cdot \nabla\times {\bf U} \rangle$.
 The electromotive force (EMF) is represented by the coefficients $\alpha$, $\beta$, and $\gamma$ for cross helicity $\langle {\bf u}\cdot {\bf b} \rangle$: